Charitha-08/AI-LearningAssistant/README.md

-# 🧠 LearnMate
+# 🧠 SmartStudy

 <div align="center">

 </div>

-**LearnMate** is an AI-powered interactive learning platform that helps users summarize documents, generate quizzes, create flashcards, and track their learning progress.
+**SmartStudy** is an AI-powered interactive learning platform that helps users summarize documents, generate quizzes, create flashcards, and track their learning progress.
 Built with React.js, Flask, and OpenAI GPT-4, it combines intelligent content processing with a clean, responsive UI.

 ## 🚀 Features